katiestar99/ansible/docs/docsite/rst/scenario_guides/vmware_scenarios/scenario_remove_vm.rst

 - Username and password for the ESXi or vCenter server
 - Name of the existing Virtual Machine you want to remove

-For now, you will be entering these directly, but in a more advanced playbook this can be abstracted out and stored in a more secure fashion using :ref:`ansible-vault` or using `Ansible Tower credentials <https://docs.ansible.com/ansible-tower/latest/html/userguide/credentials.html>`_.
+For now, you will be entering these directly, but in a more advanced playbook this can be abstracted out and stored in a more secure fashion using :ref:`assible-vault` or using `Assible Tower credentials <https://docs.assible.com/assible-tower/latest/html/userguide/credentials.html>`_.

-If your vCenter or ESXi server is not setup with proper CA certificates that can be verified from the Ansible server, then it is necessary to disable validation of these certificates by using the ``validate_certs`` parameter.
+If your vCenter or ESXi server is not setup with proper CA certificates that can be verified from the Assible server, then it is necessary to disable validation of these certificates by using the ``validate_certs`` parameter.
 To do this you need to set ``validate_certs=False`` in your playbook.

 The name of existing virtual machine will be used as input for ``vmware_guest`` module via ``name`` parameter.